Skip to content

 The ESPR requires each DPP to be linked to a unique product identifier and accessible via a data carrier (e.g., a QR code).
 The regulation references the ISO/IEC 15459 standard series for identifiers, which includes the Global Trade Item Number (GTIN) — maintained by GS1 — as one of the conformant identifier schemes.

-GS1 Digital Link is a URI syntax standard that defines how product identifiers (such as GTIN) should be structured within a web URL.
-Instead of a traditional barcode that only encodes a number and requires specialised scanning equipment, GS1 Digital Link produces a standard HTTP URL — which can be encoded in an ordinary QR code and opened in any web browser, pointing directly to the product’s digital information.
+GS1 Digital Link is a URI syntax standard that defines how product identifiers (such as GTIN) can be structured within a web URL.
+In practice, it offers a practical way to express a product identifier as a standard HTTP URL — one that can be encoded in an ordinary QR code and opened in any web browser, pointing directly to the product’s digital information.

 ⚠️ Regulatory note: The ESPR itself does not mandate GS1 Digital Link by name.
 The final technical specifications for identifiers and data carriers will be established through EU harmonised standards (CEN/CENELEC) or Commission implementing acts, which are still under development as of mid-2026.
 However, GS1 standards are widely regarded as the most likely basis for compliance, given GTIN’s explicit reference in ESPR Annex III.